How to Secure AI Coding Assistants Without Slowing Developers Down

 | Untrusted models | Inline model decoding that allows the models your AI security council approves and denies untrusted ones |

-Safeguarding AI coding assistants comes down to six moves: discover every assistant in use, enforce the sanctioned enterprise license, classify and protect source code, govern which models are allowed, secure tool and MCP connections, and coach developers in the moment rather than blocking them.
-Each closes one of the five risk gaps while keeping developers productive.
+Governing AI coding assistants comes down to six moves: discover every assistant in use, enforce the sanctioned enterprise license, classify and protect source code, govern which models are allowed, secure tool and MCP connections, and coach developers in the moment rather than blocking them.
+Each closes one of the five risk surfaces while keeping developers productive.

 The goal is to keep the productivity and remove the exposure, which means meeting developers where they work instead of issuing blanket blocks (Aurascape, 2026):